akpoff/lpf_gs/README.md

 AUTHORS

-The lpf_gs utility was written by Aaron Poffenbreger <akp@hypernote.com>.
+The lpf_gs utility was written by Aaron Poffenberger <akp@hypernote.com>.

 BUGS